 Based in Houston, Texas, The Honorable Nancy F. Atlas Intellectual Property American Inn of Court (Atlas IP Inn) provides the Sponsored Scholarship Grants program for judicial clerks (SSG-Clerks) to facilitate newly-authored scholarship on intellectual property or information law by Federal Appellate Court clerks or District Court clerks.

-As one of the nation's leading programs for the study of intellectual property and information law, the IPIL Institute at the University of Houston Law Center is pleased to provide this initiative to support the creation and dissemination of quality scholarship in its field.
+The SSG program for judicial clerks is administered for the Atlas IP Inn by the IPIL Institute at the University of Houston Law Center.
+As one of the nation's leading programs for the study of intellectual property and information law, IPIL is pleased to provide this administrative support for the creation and dissemination of quality scholarship in its field.

-The IPIL SSG program provides grants for IPIL‑related scholarship from scholars serving or soon serving the Federal Appellate Courts as judicial clerks under a two-year or less appointment.
-The program is made possible through the remarkably generous support of the Institute’s contributors and supporters.
+The SSG program for judicial clerks provides grants for intellectual property or information law scholarship from scholars serving or soon serving the Federal Appellate Courts or District Courts as judicial clerks under a two-year or shorter appointment.
+The program is made possible through the remarkably generous support of the Atlas IP Inn.

-Grant amounts may change from year to year, but are typically in the four‑figure range, paid upon submitting the final copy, with one grant selection anticipated approximately each year.
-Grants will not be awarded to prior recipients.
-All articles must be of publishable quality, relate to IPIL subject matter, and total ideally within the range of 10,000 to 20,000 words, inclusive of footnotes.
+Grant amounts may change from year to year but are typically in the four‑figure range, with one grant selection anticipated approximately each year.
+All articles must be of publishable quality, relate to the specified subject matter, and total ideally within the range of 10,000 to 20,000 words, inclusive of footnotes.